agarrharr/awesome-cli-apps/readme.md

 ### Directory Navigation

-- [autojump](https://github.com/wting/autojump) - A cd command that learns - easily navigate directories from the command line- [https://github.com/wting/autojump/wiki](https://github.com/wting/autojump/wiki).
+- [autojump](https://github.com/wting/autojump) - A cd command that learns - easily navigate directories from the command line.
 - [fasd](https://github.com/clvv/fasd) - Command-line productivity booster, offers quick access to files and directories, inspired by autojump, z and v.
 - [pm](https://github.com/Angelmmiguel/pm) - The easy way to switch to your projects on the shell.
 - [z](https://github.com/rupa/z) - z is the new j, yo.